-Even if you’re a fledgling scribbler with no idea about where to start, these courses will guide you through the process and show you exactly how to start your career and write your first article or a book.
+That’s where some of the best online writing courses come into the picture.
+Even if you’re a fledgling scribbler, these courses will guide you through the process and show you exactly how to start your career.

-While a course is definitely great for learning the basics, only writing your ass off will ultimately lead to higher performance, quality, and output.
+- Dramatic realization #2: You become a better writer by engaging in the dreaded activity of writing.
+As humans, we always look for an easy fix – something that will enable us to download the knowledge into our brains and instantly become better at something.
+While a course is great for learning the basics, only writing your ass off will ultimately lead to higher performance, quality, and output.
 So even while you’re taking the course, make sure you cover your writing quota, be it 500 words, or 5,000 words.

 Here are the top picks in terms of courses for new writers:

 1. Starving to Successful: How to Become a Full-Time Writer by Jeff Goins